 Give your customers options

-Not all of your customers have a Google account )or even know how to use a smartphone for that matter), so giving them only one avenue to leave you feedback reduces your chances of getting a result.
+Not all of your customers have a Google account, so giving them only one avenue to leave you feedback reduces your chances of getting a result.
+While you may want the reviews to be online and visible, all feedback is positive in moulding the culture of your business.

 The call centres we have worked with in the past were encouraged to put up a wall of fame where they could pin up any letters or emails they received from customers telling them how awesome they were!